Family Law Lawyers Offering Mediation Services in Toronto

 There are many routes you can take to resolve issues that arise when your marriage breaks down.
 Taking your ex to court, contrary to popular belief, is not always the best method.
 Court proceedings are public, time-consuming, and can be expensive.
 Instead, couples may choose to negotiate a separation agreement between themselves through an alternative dispute resolution mechanism called mediation.

 At Gelman & Associates, our Toronto mediation lawyers have considerable experience representing clients in mediation as an alternative to litigation.
 Two members of our team are also distinguished and accredited family law mediators who can help couples find a fair and expedient resolution to a number of family law issues.
-To discuss the possibility of mediation for your situation, schedule a confidential consultation at our firm today.
+To discuss how our mediation services in Toronto may benefit your situation, schedule a confidential consultation at our firm today.

-Mediation can cover a wide range of issues requiring resolution in a divorce, including:
+Divorce mediators in Toronto can assist with a wide range of issues requiring resolution, including:

 - Division of family property